 Table of Contents

-The main goal of this project is to enhance reading and writing skills in children, as well as to educate them about different people and cultures from various locations.
+The primary objective of this project is to improve reading and writing skills in children while also educating them about diverse people and cultures from various locations.

 What is The Main Idea of Flat Stanley?